lyft/flinkk8soperator/docs/crd.md

 [FlinkApplication Custom Resource Example](https://github.com/lyft/flinkk8soperator/blob/master/examples/wordcount/flink-operator-custom-resource.yaml)

-The type information is available here [FlinkApplication Type](https://github.com/lyft/flinkk8soperator/blob/master/pkg/apis/app/v1beta1/types.go#L25)
+The type information is available here [FlinkApplication Type](https://github.com/lyft/flinkk8soperator/blob/master/pkg/apis/app/v1beta1/types.go#L25).

-Below is the list of fields in the custom resource and their description
+Below is the list of fields in the custom resource and their description:

 * **spec** `type:FlinkApplicationSpec required=True`
   Contains the entire specification of the flink application.

   * **image** `type:string required=True`
-    The image name format should be registry/repository[:tag] to pull by tag, or registry/repository[@digest] to pull by digest
+    The image name format should be registry/repository[:tag] to pull by tag, or registry/repository[@digest] to pull by digest.

   * **imagePullPolicy** `type:v1.PullPolicy`
     The default pull policy is IfNotPresent which causes the Kubelet to skip pulling an image if it already exists.